senseigab/senseigab.github.io/_projects/2022-04-01-gurongpolitikal.md

 ### "So, are you partisan?"

-In some ways, yes, but being partisan IS NOT being political.
+In some ways, yes, but being partisan is not the same as being political, even if they are related.
 Being political is much broader: I see it as a **struggle** over meaning.

 Being partisan means becoming connected with a person or group in electoral politics.
 We can be non-partisan but political, but you *cannot* be apolitical but partisan.